 My husband is a spendthrift and we are deeply in debt.
 Money, or rather, the lack of it, is a constant source of irritation in our marriage, and we have talked about divorce in the past.
 Now, due to his business problems, my husband says we may be facing bankruptcy.
 If I go ahead and file for divorce, will that protect me from his bankruptcy?

-Money problems can frequently put a marriage on the skids, and bankruptcy can derail a divorce as well.
+Money problems are one of the most cited reasons why couples choose to get divorced, and bankruptcy can derail a divorce as well.

-If you are married and your husband declares bankruptcy, your attorney may advise you to join with your husband in filing for bankruptcy, particularly in a community property state such as California.
+If you are married and your husband declares bankruptcy, your attorney may advise you to join with your husband in filing for bankruptcy, particularly in a community property state such as California or Texas.

 A joint bankruptcy will wipe the slate clean for both of you.
-If you don’t join in the action, when his bankruptcy gets him off the hook for joint debt the creditors will pursue you to collect the full amount.
+If you don’t join in the action, your husband will get off the hook with his creditors, but they may still be able to come after you for the full amount!

 If you are in the process of divorce when he files for bankruptcy, your divorce proceedings will come to a screeching halt until the bankruptcy proceedings are complete.